harmony-one/h/progress/rikako-hatoya.md

+2026-05-08 Fri: Continued work on the Dune-backed data integrity flow, focusing on missing/mismatched NFPM token checks and validating query results against local cleanup logic.
+Built out comparison tooling, tests, and documentation locally so the Dune findings are easier to reproduce and prepare for PR revision.

 2026-05-07 Thu: Work on data integrity PR revision.
 Testing of queries with Dune.

 2026-05-06 Wed: Pushed leaderboard v6 PR for GCP integration.
 Tested with separate bucket, now leaderboard has working google oauth login + API implementation.